bbauska/TUMx-DWAPNx/README.md

 But what we&apos;re actually trying to do here in terms of data binding is, we would like to represent the data we have on the left in the same fashion in our UI or in our graphic, and we&apos;d like to keep those consistent as well.

 Data binding in this case refers to the consistency that if we remove a node, for example, and the data on the left, this should also be represented in our graphic on the right and if, for example, the user could remove nodes on the graph in our graphic, we would then like to relay this information back to our data and keep it consistent.

 Now let&apos;s take a look how we can use D3 to add new elements to our graphic.
 Potentially you could think that we could use the same technique that we used to create the SVG element before to also create the shapes on the SVG itself.
-So, we could possibly select the SVG and append a line element by hand.
+We could possibly select the SVG and append a line element by hand.
 That would of course mean that we have to repeat this process for every line and for every circle element that we would like to add.
 But instead, D3 provides a smarter way to do it.

 D3 is a lot about selections and sets of elements and how to join them together.
 So, when we try to add elements to the SVG using D3, we will actually try to select all the child elements of SVG that have the class link.
 And, as you can see on the right, there are none at the moment.
 So, this selection will actually return an empty set on an empty array of elements.

 We can now pass our data to this selection using the data function of D3.
-So, this basically passes all three links or three data points to the selection and compares them, and we now have two sets of elements.
-We have the empty set of elements in the
-SVG and we have a set of three data points in our data.
+This basically passes all three links or three data points to the selection and compares them, and we now have two sets of elements.
+We have the empty set of elements in the SVG and we have a set of three data points in our data.

 Now, we would like to combine those together, so that for each data point we also have an element on our graphic.
 So, again, the links on the left side - three data points we